Link: Apply now for the IHG® Rewards Premier Credit Card

 For those of you not familiar with IHG (InterContinental Hotels Group), the group owns InterContinental, Six Senses, Regent, Holiday Inn, Crowne Plaza, Hotel Indigo, and more.

-At the moment the IHG Premier Card is offering a best-ever welcome bonus of 140,000 IHG points plus a free night certificate (up to 40,000 points) after spending $3,000 within the first three months.
-Personally, I value IHG points at 0.5 cents each, so to me that bonus is worth $900, which makes this one of the best credit card welcome bonuses out there.
+At the moment the IHG Premier Card is offering a welcome bonus of 175,000 IHG points after spending $3,000 within the first three months, which is the most points we’ve ever seen offered as part of the bonus.
+Personally, I value IHG points at 0.5 cents each, so to me that bonus is worth $875, making it one of the best card bonuses out there.

 IHG Credit Card Eligibility